dieterlab969/getkenka-web/README.md

 ### 🗄️ Dynamic Database Architecture

-GetKenka uses a **runtime-configurable database** pattern.
+GETKENKA uses a **runtime-configurable database** pattern.
 The active database engine is determined entirely by the `DATABASE_TYPE` environment variable — no code changes required to switch between MySQL and PostgreSQL.

 ```
 DATABASE_TYPE=postgres  →  Uses POSTGRES_URL